On this page:

 Look into power saving options

 Installing a charger will likely lead to an increase in energy consumption – and therefore higher electricity bills.
-To ensure you are not paying more that you need to, contact your electricity provider to discuss a plan that works with your charging habits.
+To ensure you are not paying more than you need to, contact your electricity provider to discuss a plan that works with your charging habits.

 Visit Solar Victoria to see the rebates available.